akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/messagesending.md

 Sender.send(message);
 ```

-Don't let irritate you because I used different namespaces when I did the tutorial.
+Don't let confuse you because I used different namespaces when I did the tutorial.
 It's always a good practice when you want to set them back to the SomeCo originals.
 The same is true for the package names.

 What is done here is rather simple.
 We create a JSON message depending on the state of the isActive Web Flag.
 And then we send it to ActiveMQ with the Sender class.